nischalkumar/verlihub-motd-plugin/README.md

 create table notice ( id integer(20) primary key auto_increment, msg varchar(1000), utcvalid integer(20))

-change permission of motd file to rw and create a file motd_intro  with read permission which will contain the starting

-exts which will be always shown
+change permission of motd file to rw and create a file motd_intro  with read permission which will contain the starting texts which will be always shown

 chmod a+rwx motd